algorandfoundation/beaker/docs/source/state.rst

 Application State holds the stateful values for the Application.
 Algorand refers to this state as ``Global State``.

-The ``ApplicationState`` class is produced automatically by the ``Application``, there is no need to create it directly.
+The ``ApplicationStateStorage`` class is produced automatically by the ``Application``, there is no need to create it directly.

-.. autoclass:: ApplicationState
+.. autoclass:: ApplicationStateStorage
     :members:

 .. _application_state_value: